pptam/pptam-spread/UIShiny_files/v2/README.txt

 9/28/2020  'app.R' is a composite of two files: 'ShinyPPTAMtabsWorking_with_4columns.R', which is the calling program, and 'PolygonSource_working_v2.R' is the subroutine.
 These files are an update that change the pulldown box, and Grid, and make it much easier to change the Domain metric features.

+10/10/2020 Made changes to the files.
+There is now a 'prep_app.R' and changed 'app.R' and 'to_shiny_app.RData'.  'prep_app.R' makes a file called 'to_shiny_app.RData' which has to be uploaded to the io.shiny site.
+This is so the polygons and lines are already preprocessed.
+You'll also need to put in a Data folder there that contains the 'ResponseTimesseconds.csv' files one for each of the type of Users (like 50 users, 100 users...).
+This is for the second tab in the User interfact.